-Before attempting to wash the blower, stop the engine, remove the ignition key, and disconnect the spark plug wires.
+Before attempting to wash the blower, stop the engine, remove the key from the ignition switch and disconnect the negative battery cable.
 Wear goggles or face shield.

 Disconnect blower from driveline by removing (1) mower deck, (2) PTO Coupler [quick disconnect], (3) Engine Belt, and (4) PTO/Blower Drive belt.
 These parts are removed to allow free movement of the blower wheel.